 Recently StruMM3D has been rated as - “Awesome, easily the best molecule viewer/modeler of all time.
 The information StruMM3D mines from diffraction (XYZ) data, and molecular models, is most impressive.”

-The recently published, and excellent, work of Ingo Krossing et al., (Science 2013, DOI: 10.1126/science.1238849), on the x-ray structure of the 2-norbornyl cation has enabled us to update the QVBMM force field, and so to make StruMM3D version 22.214.171.124 the first, ever, molecular mechanics program that can examine every aspect of a transition state structure.
-Organic chemists will be delighted by these new features in StruMM3D, especially since the transition state model can be systematically modified to reveal energy trends.
+StruMM3D version 22.214.171.124 became the first, ever, molecular mechanics program that enabled the user to examine every aspect of a transition state structure.
+Indeed, StruMM3D automatically identifies transition state bonds, even in x-ray crystallographically determined structures, so that no human-generated connectivity tables needed, a boon to molecular voyeurs and crystallographers alike.
+All chemists will be delighted by these new features in StruMM3D, especially since the transition state models can be systematically modified to reveal energy trends.

 From the release of version 126.96.36.199, users will enjoy the full capabilities of our prized data file conversion utility FILECONV, for zip, nada, free.
 So go ahead, just launch StruMM3D, load any file of coordinate data, from most molecular modeling suites (CSD, PDF, CIF, XYZ, MOL, etc.), and you'll have a structure to examine.
 Unless, of course, the targeted data file has flaws, which is common because they are so complex, unlike StruMM3D's files.

-The release of version 188.8.131.52 marks the successful attainment of one major step in StruMM3D's quest to finding global molecular energy minima, and new code for calculating bond orders.
-Version 184.108.40.206 has a re-worked algorithm for the automatic detection of functional groups, better program stability, and more conservative memory/energy usage.
+StruMM3D version 188.8.131.52 marked the successful attainment of one major step in StruMM3D's quest to finding global molecular energy minima, and new code for calculating bond orders.
+Version 184.108.40.206 featured a re-worked algorithm for the automatic detection of functional groups, better program stability, and more conservative memory/energy usage.

-The release of StruMM3D version 220.127.116.11 will mark an important milestone.
-This version sports a new colour scheme for atoms, which carries more structural stereo-electronic information.
-Re-designed working windows, more crash-proofing protection (from bad data and ill-advised user input), and faster graphics round out the list of obvious improvements.
+The release of StruMM3D version 220.127.116.11 marked an important milestone.
+This version sported a new colour scheme for atoms, which carries more structural stereo-electronic information.
+Re-designed working windows, more crash-proofing protection (from bad data and ill-advised user input), and faster graphics rounded out the list of obvious improvements.
 There are others too, but we can't elaborate here.

-StruMM3D is really ready to reggae now.
+StruMM3D tells you when a newer version is available so that you can get it.
+However, if you haven't updated your StruMM3D recently, go download and try the newest version of StruMM3D.
+It will be faster and just awesome!
 Remember to visit the StruMM3D FAQ for hints, user/program tips and additional help.
-StruMM3D also tells you when a newer version is available so that you can get it.
-However, if you haven't updated your StruMM3D recently, go download and try the newest version of StruMM3D.
-It is faster and is just awesome!
-The docking animation is quite nice!

-If you're not using StruMM3D.EXE, then why not?
+If you're not using StruMM3D, then why not?

 Do you want to see how good your current molecular modeling program is?
 Or isn’t.
 Then we dare users of other molecular modelers to see how quickly they can complete one of our very routinely done molecular modeling tasks.
 This one involves using your current molecular modeling program to spot flaws in the coordinate data of published x-ray crystallographic investigations.
 Try it.